HumanSignal/label-studio/docs/source/guide/labeling.md

 ## Start labeling

+Some labeling tasks can be complicated to perform, for example, labeling that includes text, image, and audio data objects as part of one dataset and labeling task, or creating relations between annotations on a labeling task.
+This section includes guidance on how to perform more complex labeling tasks, such as labeling with relations, overlapping regions, selected tasks, or changing labels.

+### Choose which tasks to label
 From a project, click **Label All Tasks** to start labeling all tasks.
 To label the tasks as they are filtered and sorted in the data manager, select **Label Tasks As Displayed** instead.

 You can also label a specific task in the **Quick View** or **Preview** by clicking it from the project data manager view, but you won't automatically see the next task in the labeling queue after submitting your annotations.

-Some labeling tasks can be complicated to perform, for example, labeling that includes text, image, and audio data objects as part of one dataset and labeling task, or creating relations between annotations on a labeling task.
+You can also select the checkboxes next to specific tasks and then click **Label $n Tasks** to label the selected number of tasks.
+For example, select the checkboxes for 5 different tasks, then click **Label 5 Tasks** to label only those 5 tasks.

 ### Label a region in the data
 Annotate a section of the data by adding a region.